Touring Israel

 One of the documents recommended by the Embassy of the State of Israel to have when crossing the border of Israel is a medical insurance policy for the provision of services abroad for the period of stay in the country.
 This policy is often referred to as travel insurance.

-You should never, under any circumstances, neglect the design of this document.
+You should never, under any circumstances, neglect the details of this document.
 Such a policy, at a relatively low cost, will provide you with medical care during your stay abroad.
 It can be said without exaggeration that travel insurance is your reliable protection against large and unplanned expenses.

-travel insurance for Israel
+Travel insurance for Touring Israel

-1.What does travel insurance cover?
+What does travel insurance cover?
 The insurance covers the risks associated with the deterioration of the health of the insured person.
 At the same time, deterioration in health can be associated with both a common disease, the need for emergency (including surgical) intervention, and receiving medical care in case of injury or accident.

-2.What determines the cost of an insurance policy?
+What determines the cost of an insurance policy?
 The cost of an insurance policy depends on the following components:

-3.Coverage amounts - the cost of medical expenses that the insurance company will pay in case of a deterioration of health.
+1. Coverage amounts - the cost of medical expenses that the insurance company will pay in case of a deterioration of health.
 Accordingly, the higher the coverage amount, the more expensive the insurance policy.

-4.The age of the traveler.
+2. The age of the traveler.
 According to statistics, for children and pensioners, the probability of an insured event (deterioration in health) is higher than for representatives of other age groups, therefore, the policy for them will be more expensive.

-5.Active recreation is associated with the risk of injury or even death, so this policy will cost more.
+3. Active recreation is associated with the risk of injury or even death, so this policy will cost more.

-6.Exchange rates.
+4. Exchange rates.
 The higher the dollar or euro exchange rate against the Shekel, the higher the cost of the policy.
 After all, the amount of coverage is set in dollars or euros.

-You can, of course, issue a policy and in the "traditional way" - pay a visit to the office of the insurance company, honestly sit in line and get your hands on the coveted piece of paper.
+You can, of course, issue a policy in the "traditional way" - pay a visit to the office of the insurance company, honestly sit in line, and get your hands on the coveted piece of paper.
 But often with this method of registration, insurance companies impose on us additional types of insurance (insurance against the risk of destruction of luggage, insurance of civil liability, and others), which significantly, sometimes even several times, increase the cost of the policy.

 hotels in israel

-There are a great variety of hotels in Israel, from five-star (Super Deluxe category) to a very simple bed and breakfast.
+There is a great variety of hotels in Israel, from five-star (Super Deluxe category) to a very simple bed and breakfast.
 And here it all depends on your taste and wallet.
-There are three main options for living: - booking a hotel or apartment, - rest in Zimmer, - daily rent of apartments or houses.

 1. Set the selection of accommodation options on the service according to the range of accommodation prices that are acceptable to you.